itdojo/kismet-container/README.md

 If your system has only a small amount of RAM (i.e. low RAM VPS', Raspberry Pi, Beaglebone, Gateworks, LattePanda, or other SBCs) you need to create a temporary swap file to be used during the initial image build.
 This is a **one-time*** requirement.
 Once the image is built, you do not need a swap file to run a container.

+If you need a swapfile you can use `make-swapfile.sh` to create a temporary swapfile.
+You do not need a swapfile to run the container, just to build it.

 ## Steps

 - [ ] Clone this repo.